Secondary Recovery Operations

 Tanks are also excellent locations for the growth of sulfate-reducing bacteria.
 If tanks become contaminated with sulfate-reducing bacteria, they must be cleaned and sterilized with biocides.
 Cleaning is a necessity, because it is impossible for biocides to penetrate adequately the large amounts of sludge and debris on the tank bottom.

 Injection pumps can fail by normal corrosion mechanisms as well as by cavitation and erosion.
-Pump intake piping design must take into account the presence of dissolved H2S and COin the water.
+Pump intake piping design must take into account the presence of dissolved H2S and CO2 in the water.
 These gases can affect net positive suction head calculations.
 If sufficient net positive suction head is not provided, cavitation can occur.
 Erosion and erosion-corrosion can occur because of solids in the water.
 Solids normally consist of corrosion products, formation fines, and mineral scale particulates.
 Alloy materials such as type 304 and 316 stainless steels are often used for pump internal parts.
 These alloys can fail by chloride SCC in produced brines if temperatures are above 52 to 65 “C (125 to 150 “F).
 Pumps are subject to cyclic stresses.
 Corrosion fatigue failure can occur at sharp changes in cross section, grooves, and at pitted areas, all of which cause stress concentrations.

 Corrosion-resistant alloys are widely used in injection pumps and ancillary equipment.
 The particular choice of materials used will depend on the nature of the fluids handled and the type of pump involved.
 Specific material recommendations are provided in NACE RP-04-75 (Ref7l).